MetOffice/CMEW/.github/pull_request_template.md

 - [ ] Have new tests related to the change been added?
 - [ ] Do all the GitHub workflow checks pass?
 - [ ] Do all the tests run locally and pass?
 (Note: the tests are not run by the GitHub workflow, see [wiki: Run the tests locally](https://github.com/MetOffice/CMEW/wiki/Detailed-Working-Practices#run-the-tests-locally))
-- [ ] Has the API documentation (e.g., docstrings in Python modules) related to the change been updated appropriately?
+- [ ] Has the API documentation (e.g. docstrings in Python modules) related to the change been updated appropriately?
-- [ ] Has the user documentation (i.e., everything in the `doc` directory) related to the change been updated appropriately, including the [Quick Start](https://github.com/MetOffice/CMEW/blob/main/doc/source/user_guide/quick_start.rst) section?
+- [ ] Has the user documentation (i.e. everything in the `doc` directory) related to the change been updated appropriately, including the [Quick Start](https://github.com/MetOffice/CMEW/blob/main/doc/source/user_guide/quick_start.rst) section?
 - [ ] Do the HTML pages render correctly?
 (See [wiki: Build the documentation locally](https://github.com/MetOffice/CMEW/wiki/Detailed-Working-Practices#build-the-documentation-locally))

 ## PR creation checklist for the _reviewer_